Dr. Mabuse the Gambler: Part I

-Dr. Mabuse realizes that Hull is assisting the state prosecutor, and resolves to eliminate both men.
-Carozza, who has been romancing Hull on Mabuse's orders, lures the young man to a new illegal casino; when von Wenk calls in the police to raid the place, Carozza, Hull and a police bodyguard exit through the back door, where Georg awaits.
-He kills Hull, but Carozza is caught and jailed.
-Von Wenk questions her for information about the "Great Unknown", but she refuses to speak.
-Von Wenk enlists the aid of Countess Told (nicknamed the "Passive Lady"), an aristocrat bored by her dull husband and seeking thrills wherever she can find them, to try to get the information by trickery.
-The Countess is placed in the same cell, an apparent victim of another raid, but Carozza is not fooled.
+Dr. Mabuse realizes that Hull is assisting the state prosecutor and resolves to eliminate them.
+Carozza, who has been romancing Hull on Mabuse's orders, lures the young man to a new illegal casino; when Wenk calls in the police to raid the place, Carozza, Hull and a police bodyguard exit through the back door, where Georg awaits.
+He kills Hull but Carozza is caught and jailed.
+Wenk questions her for information about the "Great Unknown" but she refuses to speak.
+Wenk enlists the aid of Countess Told (nicknamed the "Passive Lady"), an aristocrat bored by her dull husband and a thrill seeker, to try to get the information by trickery.
+The Countess is placed in the same cell, an apparent victim of another raid but Carozza is not fooled.
 Carozza reveals only her great love for Mabuse, ensuring her silence.
-The Countess, moved by Carozza's passion, tells von Wenk that she cannot continue to assist him.
+The Countess, moved by Carozza's passion, tells Wenk that she cannot continue to assist him.

 Dr. Mabuse does nothing to extricate Carozza from jail.
 He instead attends a séance where he meets Countess Told, who (while under his hypnotic influence) invites him to her house.
 Once there, Mabuse, taken by the Countess's beauty, decides to display his power by telepathically inducing her husband, Count Told, to cheat at poker.
-His guests are outraged when they detect it, and the Countess faints.
+His guests are outraged when they detect it and the Countess faints.
 Dr. Mabuse uses the distraction to abduct her and imprison her in his lair.